SimpsonHomer/SimpsonHomer.GitHub.io/dev/content/resources/resources10.md

 cat: "text"
 weight: 10
 ---
-Check out this site for an example of a well-written short essay in philosophy.
-This is a good demonstration for philosophy majors and first-time students alike:
+This is a fun text for learning about logical fallacies.
+Recommended for those who enjoy cartoon illustrations: